jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostChannelsApi.md

 );

-final userId = userId_example; // String | User GUID
+final String userId = 'userId_example'; // String | User GUID
-final teamId = teamId_example; // String | Team GUID
+final String teamId = 'teamId_example'; // String | Team GUID
-final includeDeleted = true; // bool | Defines if deleted channels should be returned or not final lastDeleteAt = 56; // int | Filters the deleted channels by this time in epoch format.
+final bool includeDeleted = true; // bool | Defines if deleted channels should be returned or not final int lastDeleteAt = 56; // int | Filters the deleted channels by this time in epoch format.
 Does not have any effect if include_deleted is set to false.

 try {
   final result = await client.channels.getChannelsForTeamForUser(userId, teamId, includeDeleted, lastDeleteAt);